 Ticks attach themselves to pets and lodge on the skin while they suck blood from the animal.
 Ticks are dangerous because they can transmit diseases like Lyme disease.

-Mosquitoes affect pets in the same manner that they affect us humans.
-However, mosquitoes do transmit heartworm infection to pets.
+Mosquitoes affect pets in the same manner that they affect us, humans.
+However, mosquitoes do transmit heartworm infections to pets.

 How can you help prevent your pet from being affected by parasites?

 Here at Animal Medical Center of Tyler, we provide many different options for flea, tick, mosquito and heartworm prevention.
 We highly recommend that pets are on these preventatives all year long, especially in our climate.